Defining the Assets in Your Attack Surface Management (ASM) Strategy

 Attack surface management (ASM) embodies the new way of managing cyber risk to support expanding attack surfaces.
 ASM provides the big picture of exposed assets, vulnerabilities, and security risks.

 With assets being the fastest growing part of an organization’s infrastructure, it’s easy to be left with an unknown, unmanaged or forgotten one.
-In fact, reports show that 7 in 10 organizations have suffered a data breach originating from an unknown asset.
+In fact, most enterprises are unaware of around 40-60% of their attack surface.